EFI-Customs/Motronic-1.3-Speeduino-Compatible-Project/README.md

 It is also important to verify your timing with a light before you crank your engine with injectors firing, otherwise you may cause some damage to your motor (not good!).
 These base maps have been preset to be 50deg ATDC (After Top Dead Centre, as opposed to the typical Before Top Dead Centre values used in other kinds of standalone ECU's), which seems to be a typical expected value on a stock M20 running factory single ignition coil.

 Lastly, these base maps have been built under the assumption that a MAX992x based VR Conditioner for the crank sensor.
 As such, the Trigger Edge is set to RISING.
 If you are running another type of VR Conditioner or you've converted to Hall Effect then please ensure you have checked this setting before cranking.
+Remember that if you have switched over to a Hall Effect crank sensor then you need to change jumper configuration on the PCB.
+There is a jumper configuration table located on the silkscreen underneath where the Arduino mounts.

 You can also achieve your own base map by using the Speeduino base maps found here: [Official and user contributed base tunes for Speeduino installations](https://github.com/speeduino/Tunes)